 - Placental abruption

-Meconium aspiration syndrome can cause a lack of oxygen to a baby’s brain and could lead to permanent brain damage, hypoxic ischemic encephalopathy (HIE), seizures, developmental delays and cerebral palsy (CP).
-If your amniotic fluid was meconium stained or your baby was delivered with meconium and now has developmental delays, brain damage or cerebral palsy, please contact one of our experienced birth injury lawyers, doctors or nurses at 1.888.823.5291 for a strictly confidential and free consultation.
-Our experienced birth malpractice teams consist of doctors, neonatal intensive care (NICU) and delivery room nurses who have actually cared for women in labor and critically ill newborns.
-To date, we have obtained over $2 billion in awards on behalf of our injured clients and have two of the largest medical malpractice verdicts in Pennsylvania history.
+If your amniotic fluid was meconium-stained or your baby was delivered with meconium and now has developmental delays, brain damage or cerebral palsy, please contact one of our experienced Philadelphia birth injury lawyers.
+We provide free consultations.
+Our teams consist of doctors, neonatal intensive care (NICU) nurses, and delivery room nurses who have actually cared for women in labor and critically ill newborns.
+To date, we have obtained billions of dollars in awards on behalf of our injured clients and have two of the largest medical malpractice verdicts in Pennsylvania history.